Doctor insights on:

 Be healthy: There is little that you can actively do to change the acid production inherently.
 However, there are things to avoid, such as caffeine, alcohol and heavy meals that include red meats.
 But diet alone is generally ineffective in treating reflux or ulcers.
 Medications such as proton pump inhibitors, h2 blockers or sucralfate are standard medical treatments. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Dissolve uric acid

-- How long do blood clots take to dissolve?
+- How do sutures dissolve?

 - Do stitches dissolve?